xonq/tutorials/funannotate.md

 <br />

 ### 3. Install external software.
-Note that when you install software with an environment activated, you may create a dependency on your environment – in other words, the new software may rely on your environment, so it needs to be active to use the new software.
-If you wish to deactivate your environment or activate another, run `conda deactivate`.

 #### GeneMark
 I recommend using someone else’s installation.
 You need to accept the licensing at http://topaz.gatech.edu/GeneMark/license_download.cgi and then run the code below.
 If you wish to install your own, you must follow the instructions on the website.

-##### - copy a key
+##### - copy a permissions key:
 ```
 cp /users/PAS1046/osu10393/.gm_key ~/
 ```

-##### - add installed GeneMark to your funannotate conda environment
+##### - add installed GeneMark to your funannotate conda environment:
 ```
 echo “export GENEMARK_PATH=/users/PAS1046/osu9696/Software/gm_et_linux_64/gmes_petap” >> \ /CONDA/INSTALLATION/PATH/miniconda3/envs/funannotate/etc/conda/activate.d/funannotate.sh
 ```

 #### gmap
-As of April 2020, the conda packaged gmap does not work, so you will have to install it manually and overwrite the existing version.
+As of April 2020, the conda packaged gmap does not work, so we download it here

 ##### - download, extract, and navigate into the gmap folder:
 ```